 AHIP is a member of the Washington, D.C. based Council for Affordable Quality Healthcare Inc. (CAQH), which is a non-profit organization with the mission of accelerating the transformation of business processes in healthcare through collaboration, innovation and a commitment to ensuring value among stakeholders that includes healthcare providers, trade associations, and health plans.

 AHIP member companies offer medical insurance, long-term care insurance, disability income insurance, dental insurance, supplemental insurance, stop-loss insurance and reinsurance to consumers, employers and public purchasers.

-AHIP provides a unified voice for health insurance plans with the principal purpose of representing members on legislative and regulatory issues at the federal and state levels as well as with the media, consumers and employers.
+AHIP provides content and a unified voice for health insurance plans with the principal purpose of representing members on legislative and regulatory issues at the federal and state levels as well as with the media, consumers and employers.
 The association has a major policy goal of expanding access to high quality, affordable coverage to all Americans.

 It accomplishes this through a variety of activities that include the dissemination of newsletters, publications, a magazine, and online services.
 AHIP also conducts education and quality assurance programs and several other activities designed to assist member organizations and inform policy makers and the public about health care financing and delivery.

 Another cool thing about AHIP is the sponsorship opportunities available for their events throughout the year.
 Sponsorship opportunities are available for agencies, insurance companies, technology companies, etc. Not only can those who take advantage of the sponsorship opportunities have booths at the AHIP events, they can also submit to have breakout sessions to highlight their expertise in a category.

 The AHIP official Vision and Mission are: